ojalmaps/Share-Eats/README.md

 #### Built with

 What languages, frameworks, platforms, cloud services, databases, APIs, or other technologies did you use?
+We used ReactJs for the fronted, Nodejs with Express for the backend and mySQL for the database.

 ### "Try it out" links